metio/terraform-provider-k8s/docs/data-sources/kafka_strimzi_io_kafka_bridge_v1beta2_manifest.md

 Required:

-- `certificate` (String) The name of the file certificate in the Secret.
 - `secret_name` (String) The name of the Secret containing the certificate.

+Optional:

+- `certificate` (String) The name of the file certificate in the secret.
+- `pattern` (String) Pattern for the certificate files in the secret.
+Use the link:https://en.wikipedia.org/wiki/Glob_(programming)[_glob syntax_] for the pattern.
+All files in the secret that match the pattern are used.